 If you have interrupted your studies for at least 24 months, you can be deemed a student without a parental or sponsor’s contribution if one of the following situations applies to you:

-- You held a paid job or received employment insurance or income replacement benefits (CNESST, SAAQ, Retraite Québec, etc.) during that time.
+- You held a paid job or received employment insurance or Canada Emergency Response Benefit (CERB) or income replacement benefits (CNESST, SAAQ, Retraite Québec, etc.) during that time.

 - You supported yourself during that time while not living with your parents or sponsor.